decred/dcrdocs/docs/getting-started/user-guides/using-paymetheus.md

 so quickly that votes haven't had time to propagate around the network).
 In order to ensure one pool does't become too large, it is recommended that you join a smaller pool.
 While a pool can't access your funds, they CAN choose to vote against your wishes.
-Doing so would have them blacklisted pretty quickly, but keeping individual pool sizes low means that any rogue operators would have a hard time having an affect on the outcome of any vote.
+Doing so would have them blacklisted pretty quickly, but keeping individual pool sizes low means that any rogue operators would have a hard time affecting the outcome of any vote.
 By spreading tickets around pools, it makes the network even more decentralized.

 ![Creating voting account](/img/Paymetheus-create-voting-account.png)